valendesigns/option-tree/readme.txt

 == Changelog ==

+= 2.0.11 =
+* Added filters to the array that builds the Theme Option UI.

 = 2.0.10 =
 * Fixed a bug where the Textarea row count wasn't working for List Items.
 * Added an apply_filter to the exported theme-options.php file.